bogaudio/BogaudioModules/README.md

   - Reset (hard sync) input.
   - Slow mode.

-LFO tracks pitch CVs at the V/OCT input four octaves lower than a normal oscillator: with a 0V input, the output frequency is note C0 (16.35HZ).
+LFO tracks pitch CVs at the V/OCT input seven octaves lower than a normal oscillator: with a 0V input, the output frequency is note C-3 (2.04HZ).
 The frequency knob is calibrated in linear volts (the small ticks), and its value is added to the input V/OCT.
 With no input, the frequency range is from approximately 0.1 to 400HZ; with CV the frequency may be driven up to 2000HZ or down to arbitrarily low values.
-In slow mode, the output frequency tracks the controls 8 octaves lower than in normal mode.
+In slow mode, the output frequency tracks the controls 11 octaves lower than in normal mode.

+*NOTE ON FREQUENCIES:* Previous to release 0.6.14 (April 2019), LFO tracked 0V as C0 or 16.35HZ (and 8 octaves lower in slow mode).
+Patches created with older versions will continue to have the old behavior.
+New instances of LFO added to patches will have the new behavior.
+The behavior can be toggled, in either case, on the context (right-click) menu.

 #### 8FO